 The relationship you have with your chosen specialist legal recruiter should be supportive, educational, advisory in its nature, and there should be a mutual respect so that you work effectively together.
 If your recruiter is confident that a particular role is a good fit for you, they will be able to justify their thinking and provide additional information, and they won’t need to pressure you.
 If you’re working with a good recruiter then you’ll feel it is a positive and valuable relationship, and their behaviour towards you should demonstrate that.

-It is certainly our professional standard at Florit Brooke to ensure candidates are fully informed and supported in terms of their choices, and we take that responsibility of being someone’s trusted advisor very seriously.
+It is certainly our professional standard to ensure candidates are fully informed and supported in terms of their choices, and we take that responsibility of being someone’s trusted advisor very seriously.

-My message to candidates at all levels would be to expect more of your recruiter …and if you’re not getting what you expect then do something about it!
+My message to candidates at all levels would be to expect more of your recruiter…and if you’re not getting what you expect, do something about it!